 There are lots of arborists in every city capable of giving you a tree inspection.

 It all depends on what you want out of the inspection.
 Do you want a written report?
 Or would you rather advise on whether the tree should be trimmed and need the work done asap?

 If you are after an arborist report, you will need to hire a consulting arborist.
 They are very different from regular arborists as they specialize in inspections.

 If you are just after general advice and a tree service near you to carry out the work, I suggest you just search for a local tree service.

 Should I get trees inspected before buying a house?

 Along with pest inspection and engineer’s report, a tree inspection by a certified arborist is always a good idea.

 Tree trimming or removal can be very costly, so knowing where you stand when buying a home and the potential for large costs in the near future is worth knowing.

-For example if you have 6 large oak trees on a property you were considering buying and all have past their Safe Useful Life Expectancy, they can become dangerous real fast.
-To removal all trees could cost in excess of $10,000.
+For example, if you have 6 large oak trees on a property you were considering buying and all have passed their Safe Useful Life Expectancy, they can become dangerous real fast.
+To remove all trees could cost in excess of $10,000.

 Paying a few hundred dollars for an inspection is money well spent.